ulrich-merkel/client-side-cache/README.md

 #### tests/ ####
 * This folder contains some jasmine javacript tests to make sure the interface is working properly.
+* An automatic [karma](http://karma-runner.github.io/ "Karma") test runner config is included for your convinience (extras/karma.conf.js), to run the test specs in multiple browsers at once.
+Just run `karma start extras/karma.conf.js` within your terminal.

-### Javascript caching source files ####
+### javaScript caching source files ####

 There is no external library neccessary for the code to work.
-The logic is split into several functions and files under the global javascript namespace `window.app`.
+The logic is split into several functions and files under the global javaScript namespace `window.app`.
 If you want to modify the source code, the files you will need are listed in **src/js/_app/**.
 The underscore within the _app folder just indicates that this folder won't be generated during the build process.
 You are free to rename and reorganize the given folder structur, as long as you include the needed files in the correct order (make sure you **include the helpers first**).
-The correspondig javascript namespace is handled by the namespace.js helper functions.
+The correspondig javaScript namespace is handled by the namespace.js helper functions.

 #### Helpers ####
 - src/js/_app/helpers/namespace.js